 If you want to explore the scenic Bahamian islands, a longer Bahamas cruise is preferred and you will visit several ports within the Bahamas.

 Related Links :

 http://in.youtube.com/watch?v=vTrRfDfFLmk: For an overview of the great Caribbean Cruise parties, click on this link.
-You will get an insight of the major on-shore and off-shore activities.
+You will get an insight into the major on-shore and off-shore activities.

 http://in.youtube.com/watch?v=w-DJ973QgFc: Check out the magnificent beauty of the Caribbean in this fantastic travel video.
 Enjoy!